 A decision to offer an assisted scholarship will be based on the combined information gathered from assessment scores, means testing family income and an interview with the pupil.

-If you would like to apply for this financial assistance, in the first instance you should express your interest to our Registrar, Mrs Wendy Spencer ([email protected]) when you book your daughter on to her assessment day.
-These take place on Thursday 11 January for entry into Year 7 and Friday 12 January for entry into Years 8 – 10.
+If you would like to apply for this financial assistance, in the first instance you should express your interest to our Registrar, Mrs Wendy Spencer ([email protected]) when you book your child on to the assessment day.
+This takes place on Saturday 19 January.
 Mrs Spencer will also send you some documentation to complete and return to enable your application to be means tested.

 You will be notified of the final outcome of your application for an assisted scholarship by the end of February.